HaoLi111/LinuxMLTroubleshoot/README.md

 All problems I encountered in building machine, trying to remove windows, install linux, conda, pytorch with cuda, rstudio, devtools and more--and how I got through.
 This is a bit long, press ctrl F to find the section you want.
 If you have a similar setup, maybe read through.

+# ** Why AI softwares are hard to install, and what to do?

+I made a thorough video in:

+![Part 1: direct install vs venv, vs conda, vs docker, vs I give up and use Colab, and some practical OS and hardware compatibilities and restrictions, and what to choose in some cases,](https://youtu.be/VzluixBnXb0)

+Note 1-3

 # What makes installation of system, environment or packages hard?
  - pre installation environment may not be clean